 About our Clothing & Textile Coalition

-The Clothing & Textile Coalition of All Together Now PA is comprised of local designers, manufacturers, fashion and textile educators and researchers, slow fashion advocates, and circular economy-minded people in the fashion community of Philadelphia and eventually statewide.
+The Clothing & Textile Coalition of All Together Now PA is comprised of farmers, fiber processors, fabric mills, manufacturers, local designers, fashion and textile educators and researchers, slow fashion advocates, and circular economy-minded people in the fashion community of Philadelphia and eventually statewide.

 Our goals are:

 - Create a circular textile system within Pennsylvania to use the materials that are already available to us.

 - Work with local farmers and processors to create “dirt to shirt” supply chains.

 - Work with partner organizations to promote local clothing design and manufacturing to shift consumer dollars to local producers.

 - Educate consumers about the unethical practices within the "Fast Fashion" industry and emphasize the benefits to the environment and workers in the "Slow Fashion" movement.